haxmeister/e-go/doc/ego-profile.8.rst

 ADDITIONAL DOCUMENTATION
 ========================

-Please see http://www.funtoo.org/Funtoo_Profiles (``edoc "Funtoo Profiles" | less``) for more detailed documentation, including a list of all flavors, mix-ins, detailed documentation on Funtoo Linux media mix-ins, how profile settings are stored in Funtoo Linux, as well as information about the history of the profile system, originally envisioned by Daniel Robbins and brought to life by Seemant Kulleen.
+Please see http://www.funtoo.org/LiGurOS_Profiles (``edoc "LiGurOS Profiles" | less``) for more detailed documentation, including a list of all flavors, mix-ins, detailed documentation on LiGurOS Linux media mix-ins, how profile settings are stored in LiGurOS Linux, as well as information about the history of the profile system, originally envisioned by Daniel Robbins and brought to life by Seemant Kulleen.